SlowsieNT/TCLink/README.md

 # TCLink aka "C"
 ## This is free and unencumbered software released into the public domain.
 Also accessible via https://github.com/SlowsieNT/c (for now)<br>
+This project is in alpha, imperfections are expected (like with any project).
 Before uploading this to server:
 - Edit `install.php` file
 - Save `install.php` file